EliudNGARUIYA/Machine-Learning-Projects/Pedestrian-Tracking/README.md

 * GCC* 5.4.0 (for Ubuntu* 16.04) or GCC* 4.8.5 (for CentOS* 7.4)
 * CMake* version 2.8 or higher.

-To build the demo applications for Linux, go to the directory with the `build_demos.sh` script and run it:
+To build the applications for Linux, go to the directory with the `build_demos.sh` script and run it:
 ```sh
 build_demos.sh
 ```

-You can also build the demo applications manually:
+You can also build the applications manually:

 1. Navigate to a directory that you have write access to and create a demos build directory.
 This example uses a directory named `build`:
 ```sh